-- Then using coloured chalk, trace the outline in the position you just measured on the panel. - 3 Cut the opening with a keyhole saw.
+- W Trace the outline with a pencil in the position you just measured on the panel. - E Cut the opening with a keyhole saw.

 For doors and windows, install the boards directly over the openings.
 Then use a drywall saw to cut the boards from the other side of the opening, using the framing as your guide, ensuring there are no drywall joints at the edges of doors or windows.